PSC-CoTC/PSC-FRAM-Admin/README.md

 ## Required Software

 As these utilities are written in R, you must have [R installed](https://www.r-project.org/).
-If you have R installed, the scripts should automatically the required packages for each utility.
+If you have R installed, the scripts should automatically install the required packages for each utility.

 ## Instructions If You Do Not Use GIT